nfrontero20/predicting-diamond-price/README.md

 # Predicting Diamond Price

-In the Nonparametric Statistics course that I took as an undergraduate, I worked with two other students to predict the prices of diamonds.
+I worked with two fellow peers in STAT-225 Nonparametric Statistics to predict the prices of diamonds.

 We performed exploratory data analyses, and then used 6 quantitative predictors and 3 qualitative predictors to fit three different regression models: